mikebrady/nqptp/README.md

 A _timing peer list_ can be sent to `nqptp` over port 9000.
 The list consists of the letter `T` followed by a space-separated list of the IP numbers of the timing peers.
 The list replaces any existing timing peer list.

-Information about the timing peer list's *master clock* is provided via a [POSIX shared memory](https://pubs.opengroup.org/onlinepubs/007908799/xsh/shm_open.html) interface at `/nqptp`.
+Information about the timing peer list's *master clock* is provided via a [POSIX shared memory](https://pubs.opengroup.org/onlinepubs/007908799/xsh/shm_open.html) interface.

 Here are details of the interface: